-The results of \cref{lem:x_update_simplification} provide two methods to calculate the $x$ updates.
-The first is to use a gradient based algorithms, which converge exponentially fast to the critical point, since $g^{t+1}$ is both strongly convex and smooth (see \citet[Theorem 3.10]{bubeck2015convex}).
+The results of \cref{lem:x_update_simplification} provide two practical possibilities to calculate the $x$ updates.
+The first is to use gradient-based algorithms, which converge exponentially fast to the critical point, since $g^{t+1}$ is both strongly convex and smooth (see \cite[Theorem 3.10]{bubeck2015convex}).
 The second is to calculate the closed form solution directly, at the cost of inverting $\beta_{t+1}\left(\bar{M}^{t+1}\right)^T \bar{M}^{t+1} + \gamma I$.